pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1374-75 Continue Reading and Change Home

+These days have been quite busy for me.
+The company I work for is located in a different country, so I need to relocate and spend two days each week working in the office.
+Finding a suitable rental house has been a challenge as the rental companies in this city have strict requirements.
+It's been a bit overwhelming to juggle everything while also trying to find time for studying.
+Moving homes can be quite demanding, but I'm determined to make it work.

 #### Day 1373 Gradle Dependencies

 Today I learned a new concept **data lineage**.
 I don't think of this concept anytime because what person thinks about where the data comes?.
 All of these new things about data engineering are amazing, I have a lot of desires to write some production code with Spark and Scala, definitely, spark is my next programming language to learn.

 #### Day 1371-72 Continue Learning Spark

 I have been reading the Spark in action book these days, I am reading the last part of the book.
 Today and tomorrow I will be learning about performance techniques to improve the performance in Java.

 #### Day 1369-70 Spark and New Home

 I have been reading the Spark in action book on the weekend, also I am ordered my things in my month temporal home.

 #### Day 1366-67-68 Go to the Office